Open Source AI in 2026: The 89% Adoption Rate Nobody Talks About

 | Style/tone matching | SFT on examples | Dramatic improvement |

-Compute required (Llama 70B LoRA):- 2-4x A100 80GB GPUs
+Compute required (Llama 70B LoRA):

-- 4-8 hours for typical dataset
+- 4-8 hours for a typical dataset

 - Cost: $50-200